scc311/rmi-template/README.md

 ## Getting Started

 The code is both compiled and executed within the docker containers, so for both actions you'll need to use the docker CLI.
+Compilation will happen during the `docker build` phase, and execution will happen as part of the `docker run` phase.

 If you're unfamiliar with docker, it is a complete toolset for creating process in namespaces separate to that of your normal processes.
 Because of this, each container needs to have all the software needed to build and run the process you wish to containerize.

 For this work, the software you want to containerize are your Java RMI programs.
 For these, the main dependency is `java`, specifically the `jdk` to be able to compile your code and the `jre` to be able to run your code.

-As your RMI server and client should be seperate

 ### The Server